 This cut is inspired by the 1970s shag haircut.
 This modern shaggy style with bangs has stayed relevant for decades because it continues to reinvent itself.

 The best thing about the modern shag for thin hair is that it’s meant to bring out natural texture.
 The less you style, the better it is!

 If you have curly/wavy hair, start with a leave-in conditioner or some with frizz control and follow with a curl-enhancing product like mousse or cream.
 If you have little to no wave, add a little volume and texture by using one of my favorites, Kerastase’s Spray a Porter.

 This shag cut is so versatile that with the right customizations, almost all women can wear it.

-Medium Length Shag for Older Women
+#27: Medium-Length Shag for Older Women with Dark Hair

 This is a mid-length shag cut with lots of layers.
 Layers are recommended for volume and to soften features around the face.